w3c/compute-pressure/explainer.md

 the user's security, by making it difficult to use this API for timing attacks.
 Last, rate-limiting change callbacks places an upper bound on the performance overhead of this API.

+### Third-party contexts

+This API will only be available in first-party contexts.
+This is necessary for preserving the privacy benefits of the API's quantizing scheme.

 ## Considered alternatives